LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `benchmark(Goal, Time)`
 - `benchmark(Goal, Repetitions, Time)`

-The `assertion/1` predicate can be used in the body of tests written using the `test/1`, `succeeds/1`, and `deterministic/1` dialects to help differentiate between the test goal and checking the test goal results.
+The `assertion/1` predicate is used in the code generated for the `test/2-3` dialects.
+But it can also be used in the body of tests written using the `test/1`, `succeeds/1`, and `deterministic/1` dialects to help differentiate between the test goal and checking the test goal results and to provide more informative test failure messages.

 As the `benchmark/2-3` predicates are meta-predicates, turning on the `optimize` compiler flag is advised to avoid runtime compilation of the